-A show command was interrupted, for example.
+Meaning: A show command was interrupted, for example.

+Measure: Repeat the command.
-229 ftaddptn/ftmodo: License infringement:

-The following causes are possible:

-Maximum number of partners reached or exceeded

-Dynamic partners not permitted
+229 ftaddptn/ftmodo: License infringement: The following causes are possible: Maximum number of partners reached or exceeded Dynamic partners not permitted

 There are already more partners entered in the partner file than are permitted by the license or the current license does not permit dynamic partners.